Ben-012345/skills-github-pages/index.md

 ---
-title: Welcome to my blog
+title: Welcome to Ben's blog
----
+This page has been created as part of the course curriculum.